Pasta processing: Extrusion

 Extrusion is the process of kneading and shaping at the same time and in the matter of a few minutes.
 This process takes place in an extruder which is a grooved extrusion cylinder equipped with an extrusion worm which is a shaft with deep thread around its core.
 The extrusion worm kneads and moves the dough forward and presses it through the dies in the head of the extruder.
 The longitudinal grooves in the cylinder reduce the friction and improve the movement of the dough.
 Both the worm and the cylinder are made of stainless steel, but the worm has a Teflon coating to decrease friction.

 The temperature of the dough should remain between 40 and 45 °C. If the temperature exceeds 50 °C the gluten network would be damaged, which has a negative effect on the quality of pasta.
 Since extra heat is generated by pressure and friction, there are water jackets around the cylinder and head.
-A large amount of water with high speed and temperature of 38-40 °C is circulated in jackets.
+A large amount of water with high speed and temperature of 38–40 °C is circulated in jackets.

 The cylinder also has an air vacuum chamber, which removes air bubbles from the dough before extruding.
 Otherwise small bubbles will form in the pasta and decreases the mechanical strength which cause breakage from hours to days after drying.
 The air also oxidizes the carotenoid or xanthophyll, which results in a white, chalky appearance of the pasta.

 Forming

 There are different types and shapes of dies to form various shapes of pasta.
-Generally, pastas are categorized into two large groups: long pasta (like spaghetti, fettuccine, linguine, etc.) and short pasta (like elbow-shaped macaroni, penne, shells, etc.).
+Generally, pastas are categorized into two large groups: long pasta (such as spaghetti, fettuccine, linguine, etc.) and short pasta (such as elbow-shaped macaroni, penne, shells, etc.).
 Circular dies with rotating blades underneath them are used for short products, where long rectangular dies form the long products.
 The dies are made of Teflon-coated bronze.
 The extruder pushes the dough through the dies and blades or trimmers cut the dough in the desired length.
 Various patents cover machinery for extruding pasta of different shapes.